SECFORCE/droidground/README.md

 The _server_ section heavily relies on the amazing work done by [@yume-chan](https://github.com/yume-chan/ya-webadb), probably this app wouldn't exist if it wasn't for his amazing work.

-The _companion_ app is heavily based on the [aya server](https://github.com/liriliri/aya/tree/master/server) which works the same way as the [scrcpy server](https://github.com/Genymobile/scrcpy) as detailed in the specific [README](./companion/README.md).
+The _companion_ app is heavily based on the [aya server](https://github.com/liriliri/aya/tree/master/server) which works the same way as the [scrcpy server](https://github.com/Genymobile/scrcpy).
+More details can be found in the specific [README](./companion/README.md).

 ## 🪪 License